 The food is decently priced, the portions are BIG and they also deliver.
 It’s not unusual for locals to order from Sabatini instead of cooking (something very rare in the Romanian society), it even happened to my mother who’s a great cook and considers this a heresy.
 It’s just that good.

-About the menu, the pastas seem to be their strong point, I’ve tried them all over the years and I’ve never been disappointed.
+About the menu, the pastas seem to be their strong point, I’ve tried them all over the years and I’ve rarely been disappointed.
 It’s hard to narrow down my favorite foods at this place but I need to mention Gorgonzola Sirloin, Saltimboca alla Romana or Sabatini pork.
 As for desserts, I love dumplings with jam and cream or the Fruit jam filled pancakes.

 The neighborhood is reasonably safe and there’s a bus line that can take you to the right street.
 If you’re a backpacker, curious about the real Bucharest, this is a good place to start; when you go out of the city center the experience changes a lot.